schatt3npakt/hallen/README.md

 - A visual, the main image of the scene
 - A dialogue, the scenes main text.
-- Choices that can lead to new scenes
+- Choices that can lead to new scenes.

-### Dialogue

-Dialogues tell the main part of the story.
-They are series of texts displayed in a text box one after another.
-Dialogue texts can have the following elements:

-- An image, for example the image of the speaker
-- Text which is displayed in the text box
-- A sound which is played upon showing the text.
+- A data object in jsonLD format that can manipulate game state and unlocks upon scene view

+Examples for the different scene capabilities can be seen in the scenes folder.